-One.
-The Prosecution Service comprises:
+- 1. The Prosecution Service comprises:

-- a) The General Prosecutor.
+- a) The Prosecutor General.

 - b) The Prosecution Council.

 - c) The Board of High Prosecutors.

 - d) The Board of Chief Regional Prosecutors.

 - e) The Prosecutor's Office at the Supreme Court.

-- f) The Prosecutor's Office before the Constitutional Court.
+- f) The Prosecutor's Office at the Constitutional Court.

 - g) The Prosecutor's Office at the National Court.

 - h) The Special Prosecutor's Offices.

-- The Prosecutor's Office at the Court of Auditors, which will be governed by that court's constitutional act
+- i) The Prosecutor's Office at the Court of Auditors, which will be governed by that court's constitutional act

 - j) The Armed Forces Prosecutor's Office.

 - k) The Regional Prosecutor's Offices.

-- I) The Provincial Prosecutor's Offices.
+- l) The Provincial Prosecutor's Offices.

-- m) The Area Prosecutor's Offices.
+m) The Area Prosecutor's Offices.

-- n) The Data Protection Supervision and Control Unit.

-The General Prosecutor heads the General Prosecutor's Office, comprising the Prosecution Inspection Bureau, the Technical Secretariat, the Support Unit and the specified number of staff High Prosecutors.
+The Prosecutor General heads the Prosecutor General's Office, comprising the Prosecution Inspection Bureau, the Technical Secretariat, the Support Unit and the specified number of staff High Prosecutors.

-In addition to other powers conferred on the General Prosecutor in other provisions of this Statute, this officer will submit proposals on promotions and appointments for Service positions to the government for approval, after consulting the Prosecution Council and the Chief Regional Prosecutors when positions in their respective regions are involved.
+In addition to other powers conferred on the Prosecutor General in other provisions of this Statute, this officer will submit proposals on promotions and appointments for Service positions to the government for approval, after consulting the Prosecution Council and the Chief Regional Prosecutors when positions in their respective regions are involved.

 Two.
 The Prosecution Inspection Bureau will be headed by a Chief Prosecutor Inspector, and will be staffed by a Deputy Chief Prosecutor Inspector and the specified number of staff Prosecutor Inspectors.
-It will conduct its activities under permanent delegation from the General Prosecutor in accordance with the respective regulations, without prejudice to the control incumbent upon all other Chief Prosecutors with respect to the officials subordinate thereto.
+It will conduct its activities under permanent delegation from the Prosecutor General in accordance with the respective regulations, without prejudice to the control incumbent upon all other Chief Prosecutors with respect to the officials subordinate thereto.
 Such control will entail routine inspections by each Chief Regional Prosecutor in the Prosecutor's Offices within his/her jurisdiction.

-A Standing Evaluations Subunit will be created within the Prosecution Inspection Bureau to centralise all information on prosecutors' merits and qualifications, for use in support of the Prosecution Council in its reports on nominees for the discretional promotion of public prosecutors.
+A Standing Evaluations Subunit will be created within the Prosecution Inspection Bureau to centralise all information on prosecutors' merits and qualifications, for use in support of the Prosecution Council in its reports on nominees for the discretional promotion of professional prosecutors.

 Three.
+Three.
 The Prosecution Service's Technical Secretariat will be headed by a Chief Prosecutor and staffed by a Deputy Chief Prosecutor and the specified number of staff prosecutors.
-These officials will perform the preparatory work assigned thereto in areas in which the Board of High Prosecutors is called upon to assist the General Prosecutor, and conduct any other studies, surveys or reports requested thereby.
+These officials will perform the preparatory work assigned thereto in areas in which the Board of High Prosecutors is called upon to assist the Prosecutor General, and conduct any other studies, surveys or reports requested thereby.

-The secretariat will also cooperate in planning any public prosecutor training to be delivered by the Centre for Legal Studies.
+The Secretariat will also cooperate in planning any professional prosecutor training to be delivered by the Centre for Legal Studies.